quarkiverse/quarkus-fory/README.md

 `@FurySerialization(classId = xxx)`, otherwise Fury will allocate an auto-generated ID which you won't know at the client for registration.
 - Disable class registration: no class id are needed to register, which is more easy to use, but the serialized size will be larger since Fury will serialize class as a string instead of an id.
+Note that `quarkus-fury` will only allow classes annotated by `@FurySerialization` for deserialization, the deserialization will be safe as class registration enabled.

 ### Class registration enabled
 ```java